sortigoza/resume-saul-ortigoza/saul_ortigoza.md

 2022-present
 : **SRE + Data + Software Engineer**; Cerby

+- Architected and developed the application authorization (RBAC) system
+- Designed and contributed to a series of EPM features: Teams, Secrets, Collections, Partnerships
+- Designed and developed the platform global message bus system
+- Architected and developed the Zero-knowledge and local-encryption architectures

 2020-present
 : **SRE + Cloud Operations Discipline Lead / Engineering Manager**; Wizeline